10 Myths About Owning a Home

 It’s true that as a homeowner, you’re tackling a whole range of responsibilities.
 But that doesn’t mean you have to do them all yourself.
 If you want the independence and security of your own home, but hate mowing the lawn, consider looking for a condo complex or hire out a lawn service.

-It’s no secret that we’re all about DIY, but let’s face it: there’s no shortage of projects in your home!
+It’s no secret that we’re all about DIY, but let’s face it: there’s no shortage of projects in your home.
 So consider skipping the ones that you hate the most, and focus on the tasks that bring you joy.
-Here are the questions to ask to make sure you’re getting the best service pro for the jobs you need handled.

 You’re Always/Never Better Off Renting